With Bezos out as Amazon CEO, Zuckerberg is the last man standing

 His stepping back is also the most visible symbol of a profound changing of the guard in the vaunted halls of Silicon Valley leadership, in which a generation of charismatic founders have left their companies in the hands of trusted deputies who are known as expert tactical operators but not necessarily visionaries.
-These deputies have also been saddled with an array of challenges in the form of regulatory scrutiny that arose from their visionary boss’s style.
+These deputies have also been saddled with an array of challenges in the form of regulatory scrutiny that arose from their visionary bosses’ style.

 The transition in Silicon Valley has been underway for some time.
 It began in 2000, when Bill Gates stepped down as CEO of Microsoft and left his day-to-day role eight years later.
-Apple founder Steve Jobs passed away in 2011, leaving the company to be run by then chief operating officer Tim Cook.
+Apple founder Steve Jobs passed away in 2011, leaving the company to be run by then-chief operating officer Tim Cook.
 Google founders Larry Page and Sergey Brin stepped back from their roles as CEO and president of Alphabet in 2019, handing the reins to Sundar Pichai, a trusted deputy of 15 years.
-Both Pichai and Cook have kept their companies’ profit engines steadily running, but are seen as less creative than their former bosses.
+Both Pichai and Cook have kept their companies’ profit engines steadily running but are seen as less creative than their former bosses.

-Now, with Bezos off pursuing other “passions,” Facebook will be the only company in the elite circle of technology giants that rose to prominence over the last decade to be run by the man who founded it.
+Now, with Bezos off pursuing other “passions,” Facebook will be the only company in today’s elite circle of technology giants to be run by the man who founded it.

 Facebook CEO Mark Zuckerberg is, in a sense, the last man standing.
-He is also the youngest founder, and the one whose company is the most under siege.
+He is also the youngest founder and the one whose company is the most under siege.

-“For Larry and Sergey, they looked to the next ten years and they knew what was happening next.
+“For Larry and Sergey, they looked to the next 10 years, and they knew what was happening next.
 You felt they were bored.
-For Bezos, he has been running this incredible grinding machine for 27 years, and he knows they are going to carry on doing that for another ten,” said technology analyst Benedict Evans in an interview.
+For Bezos, he has been running this incredible grinding machine for 27 years, and he knows they are going to carry on doing that for another 10,” technology analyst Benedict Evans said in an interview.
 “But for Zuckerberg, there are so many problems and questions, you don’t know what is happening next.
 You’d probably want to hang around.”

 The generation of founders that built Silicon Valley’s most valuable companies today all had their own visions and personalities.
-But the executives had similarities too: They all shared relentless creativity and a knack for pushing the boundaries of what was possible in computing and services.
+But the executives had similarities, too: They all shared relentless creativity and a knack for pushing the boundaries of what was possible in computing and services.
 They were also known for cutthroat competitiveness.
-They were frenemies, building competing app stores, devices, and services, and moonshot projects.
+They were frenemies, building competing app stores, devices, services and moonshot projects.
 Combined, those efforts made their businesses less distinctive over the years.

-Bezos, who also owns The Washington Post, used Amazon’s position in e-commerce to build two adjacent businesses, cloud provider Amazon Web Services and Amazon’s third party seller marketplace, that themselves have become wildly successful but were hardly sure bets at the time.
-Google’s founders expanded their idea of free access to the world’s information, pioneered in 1998, into Google Maps, Gmail, YouTube, and transitioned into devices and cloud computing.
-Zuckerberg turned his already-massive core social network into a mega-social network after buying Instagram in 2012 and WhatsApp messenger in 2014 — moves that at the time were seen as attempts to secure Facebook’s viability as consumers transitioned to messaging and image-first apps.
-Jobs revolutionized computing when he introduced the iPhone, a product which for the first time transformed a phone into a computer with an independent operating system and a novel keyboard-free interface.
+Bezos, who also owns The Washington Post, used Amazon’s position in e-commerce to build two adjacent businesses — cloud provider Amazon Web Services and Amazon’s third-party-seller marketplace — that have become wildly successful but were hardly sure bets at the time.

+Google’s founders expanded their idea of free access to the world’s information, pioneered in 1998, into Google Maps, Gmail and YouTube, and transitioned into devices and cloud computing.

 But the strategies of the founders, which turned their companies into massive businesses and led them to become some of the richest men in history, have also drawn scrutiny from governments around the world.

-Regulators and politicians have questioned their growth, data collection, and their power over the most minute aspects of people’s lives.
-Google and Facebook are facing landmark antitrust cases in the U.S., and Amazon is also battling antitrust charges in the European Union.
+Regulators and politicians have questioned their growth and data collection, and their power over the most minute aspects of people’s lives.
+Google and Facebook are facing landmark antitrust cases in the United States, and Amazon is also battling antitrust charges in the European Union.
 The Supreme Court has allowed customers to sue Apple over anticompetitive practices in its app store.
+Even after its 2002 settlement with the Justice Department, Microsoft lived under terms of conduct it agreed to until 2011.

-One key difference between Zuckerberg and the other founders is that he is a generation younger than his CEO peers .
+One key difference between Zuckerberg and the other founders is that he is a generation younger than his CEO peers.
 Bezos, who is 57, ran Amazon for 27 years before stepping down.
 Brin and Page, both 47, left their positions at Google after more than two decades.

 Zuckerberg is 36 and Facebook is only 16 years old.
 His company was founded a decade after Amazon and six years after Google.